dvishchu/labent-1497/docs/source/intro.rst

 WIL workstation option
 **********************

-If you are using a WIL workstation, please click **Connect VPN** button.
+If you are using a WIL workstation, please click **Connect VPN** button in the WIL Assistant webpage.

 BYOD Option
 ***********